 CW: There are scenes in this book that depict self-harm, homophobia, transphobia, and violence against LGBTQ characters.

 About the Author

-Brynne Rebele-Henry was born in 1999.
+Brynne Rebeele-Henry was born in 1999.
 Her poetry and fiction have appeared in The American Poetry Review, Rookie, and Blackbird, among other places.
-Her writing has won numerous awards, including the 2015 Louise Louis/Emily F. Bourne Award from the Poetry Society of America.
-She has two books of poetry: Fleshgraphs and Autobiography of a Wound, which won the AWP Donald Hall Poetry Prize and is a finalist for the Audre Lorde Award for Lesbian Poetry.
+Her writing has won numerous awards, including the Louise Louis/Emily F. Bourne Award from the Poetry Society of America.
+She has two books of poetry: Fleshgraphs and Autobiography of a Wound, which won the AWP Donald Hall Prize for Poetry and was a finalist for the Audre Lorde Award for Lesbian Poetry.
 Orpheus Girl is her first novel.

 Praise for Orpheus Girl

 “A haunting, brutally true stroke of genius.” —Meredith Russo, Stonewall Award winning author of If I Was Your Girl